ioBroker/ioBroker.modbus/README.md

 In the formula, "x" has to be used for the read value from Modbus.
 E.g. `x * Math.pow(10, sf['40065'])`

+Using the "sf" array (see above example) you can access other read modbus values if they are flagged as "Scale Factor" in the config (see below infos on "SF" flag).

 If the formula cannot be evaluated during runtime, then the Adapter writes a warning message to the log.

 Another use case for formulas could also be to prevent implausible data with a formula like `x > 2000000 ? null : x`